Tommy Pham Preview, Player Props: Diamondbacks vs. Orioles

 Tommy Pham At The Plate

-- Pham has picked up a hit in 57.6% of his 99 games this season, with more than one hit in 21.2% of them.
+- Pham has picked up a hit in 58.0% of his 100 games this season, with more than one hit in 21.0% of those games.

-- In 35.4% of his games this season, Pham has had at least one RBI.
-He's picked up more than one in 11.1% and driven in three or more of his team's runs in four contests.
+- Pham has had at least one RBI in 35.0% of his games this year (35 of 100), with more than one RBI 11 times (11.0%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.